robertwayne/nectar/README.md

 # nectar

-`nectar` is a Tokio codec providing partial Telnet encoding/decoding with MUD protocol extension support.
-It was designed specifically for use with **[Blossom](https://github.com/robertwayne/blossom)**, but could be inserted into any Tokio-based application.
+`nectar` is a Tokio codec providing a partial Telnet protocol (RFC 854) implementation.

 Supports primary negotiation options: DO, DONT, WILL, WONT.
 Supports subnegotiation (NAWS, custom byte sequences).
 Aims to implement some of the